Advertiser Disclosure

 Using Pay With Points can provide plenty of value.
 Image Credit: Ehsan Haque

 To take advantage of the Pay With Points feature, you need to book your flight on AmexTravel.com.
 When booking, you can choose to redeem points to pay for all or part of your flight.
-Although you can use points to pay for any flight, the Pay With Points rebate only applies to flights that meet certain criteria:
+Although you can use points to pay for any flight, the Pay With Points rebate only applies to flights that meet this criteria:

 Bottom Line: